 Credible reports suggest terrorists may be targeting journalists, including Australians, in Afghanistan.
 Australian journalists and NGO workers should review personal security arrangements.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
-Possible terrorist targets also include commercial and public areas such as restaurants, clubs, markets, shops, hotels and guesthouses, places of worship, landmarks, Kabul International Airport, regional airports, transport infrastructure, embassies and NGO premises.
+In addition to those listed above, possible terrorist targets include commercial and public areas such as clubs, shops, places of worship, landmarks, Kabul International Airport, regional airports, transport infrastructure, and the premises of embassies and NGOs.
 Military premises, multinational forces, multilateral institutions, such as the United Nations, and Afghan Government buildings and political figures are also targets for attack.